oysnet/czagenda-api/docs/rest.rst

 	* total_row is the document count of the specified type in the database, not in the response.
 	* rows contains the documents, see data structure for more explanations.
+	* offset is the amount of documents that are skipped when request is paginated.

 	1.1.
 Pagination